-On the Money: Confronting fresh health insurance deductibles
+Confronting fresh health-insurance deductibles

 Also see if your employer can help.
 Some companies make certain medications like diabetes drugs exempt from high deductibles so patients can continue to receive regular care.

-It’s also worth double checking the balances in any health savings or flexible spending accounts you have.
+It’s also worth double checking the balances in any health-savings or flexible-spending accounts you have.
 There might be some forgotten money in there.

-The Internet is full of websites offering help with medical expenses.
+The internet is full of websites offering help with medical expenses.

 JDRF, a nonprofit that funds diabetes research, has corralled more than a dozen links on its website.
-It lists help from drug and medical device makers, as well as connections to prescription discount cards and patient-assistance databases.
+It lists help from drug and medical-device makers, as well as connections to prescription-discount cards and patient-assistance databases.

-The site lists every avenue JDRF is aware of to get people help, said Jesse Bushman, senior health policy director.
+The site lists every avenue JDRF is aware of to get people help, said Jesse Bushman, senior health-policy director.

-Another non-profit, Patient Advocate Foundation, also maintains a site to connect patients with assistance.
+Another nonprofit, Patient Advocate Foundation, also maintains a site to connect patients with assistance.

 Separately, Patient Access Network Foundation offers grants to help pay drug costs from almost 70 disease-specific funds.
-That non-profit mainly helps those with Medicare prescription drug coverage and touts an application process that takes only a few minutes.
+That nonprofit mainly helps those with Medicare prescription-drug coverage and touts an application process that takes only a few minutes.
 People can apply by phone or online.

 Patients should check with their insurer if they use a drugmaker’s financial assistance to fill a prescription.
 Some plans will not count that amount toward meeting a deductible.
 That means you might get the prescription but still have a big deductible hole to fill.